Accidents Happen

 Accidents Happen is a 2009 Australian coming-of-age comedy drama film directed by Andrew Lancaster and starring Geena Davis, Harrison Gilbertson, Harry Cook, Sebastian Gregory, Joel Tobeck, and Sarah Woods.
-Written by Brian Carbee, based on his own childhood and adolescence, the story revolves around an accident-prone teenage boy and his family.
-The film was shot in Sydney, New South Wales, over June – July 2008, and opened in Australia on 22 April 2010.
+Written by Brian Carbee, based on his childhood and adolescence, the story revolves around an accident-prone teenage boy and his family.
+The film was shot in Sydney, New South Wales, in 2008, and opened in Australia on 22 April 2010.

 At the ARIA Music Awards of 2010 the soundtrack was nominated for ARIA Award for Best Original Soundtrack, Cast or Show Album.

 Plot

-In 1974, the Conway family are at a drive-in theater in Connecticut watching The Three Stooges.
+In 1974, the Conway family is at a drive-in theater in Connecticut watching The Three Stooges.
 The parents are Gloria (Geena Davis), a foul-mouthed and strict mother who will always take responsibility over the family, Ray (Joel Tobeck), an easy-going father, and siblings Linda, Gene, Larry (Harry Cook), and Billy (Harrison Gilbertson), who is an accident-prone child.
-In the meantime, the Conways' neighbor, Douglas "Doug" Post (Sebastian Gregory), whom Gloria hates and often calls him names because he is the one who causes problems that could be offensive towards the family, drives by on his bike, and Gene leads him up to the top of the drive-in screen.
+In the meantime, the Conways' neighbor, Douglas "Doug" Post (Sebastian Gregory), whom Gloria hates, drives by on his bike.
+Gene leads him up to the top of the drive-in screen.
 Gene then proceeds to urinate out of the screen.
-While an infuriated Gloria trips as she approaches the screen, infuriated and confused guests honk at Gene and Doug.
+While Gloria trips as she approaches the screen, infuriated and confused guests honk at Gene and Doug.
 While driving back home in the rain, an argument among two of the children distracts Ray, causing the car to collide with a pick-up truck.
-Although Gloria, Ray, Billy, and Larry suffer only minor injuries, Linda is killed and Gene is severely injured, leaving him brain damaged and paralyzed from the head down.
+Although Gloria, Ray, Billy, and Larry suffer only minor injuries, Linda is killed, and Gene is severely injured, leaving him brain-damaged and paralyzed from the head down.